Skip to Main Content

 Base salary: is an employee’s regular salary excluding superannuation, overtime, bonuses and other additional payments.

-Median gender pay gap: is the middle value after sorting the gender pay of organisations in the comparison group from lowest to highest.
-If the number of comparison groups is an even number, the median is the average of the two middle values.
+Comparison group gender pay gap: is the mid-point after sorting the average/median base salary/total remuneration gender pay gaps of employers in the comparison group from the lowest to highest.
+If the number of employees is an even number, the mid-point is the average of the two middle values.

 Submission group: is a group of legal entities from the same corporate group that that have similar gender equality policies and strategies and therefore choose to report to WGEA as one group.